 All Lifesaving Society BC & Yukon Leadership award holders have access to the Leadership Account area on our website.
 Your resources will populate automatically based on which leadership awards you currently hold.
+Resources are updates regularly, check these resources before planning and instructing each course.
 These menus hold access to many instructional resources for the stream.
 Under this account is where Instructors and Trainers submit their course rosters for electronically submitted courses to the Affiliate.